 Pronunciation: nya veh sin uh dow

-Urgent, universal, and easily understood.
+Urgent, universal and easily understood.

 💡 Tip: Ask early to avoid panic moments.